 Read More

 If you’re reading this article, it’s probably because you have a Microsoft Enterprise Agreement that’s about due to renew.
 Most of Microsoft EA’s expire / renew in June because that’s Microsoft’s fiscal year-end.
 Of course, here we are in late May and so the fun has barely started!
 A few questions to ask yourself: Did you get your renewal quotes back yet?
 How are you liking the massive price increases compared to your expiring deal?
 Happy with those?
 Has Microsoft been exceptionally accommodating and responsive throughout the process?
 If you answered yes to all the above - good.
 No need to keep reading.
-For the 99% of the rest of ...
+For the 99% of the rest of you, ...

 Read More